MOLSON COORS AND SHARP’S BREWERY LIMITED

 Through continuous contact with our business partners and our increasing knowledge and awareness of modern slavery issues, we continue to develop effective measurement of our modern slavery initiatives.

 Training and capacity building

 We know that training and capacity building is integral to successful Modern Slavery initiatives.
 For this reason, in 2018, we sought and obtained expert external training for key individuals within Molson Coors to deeper understand modern slavery issues, to help us to identify areas of risk within our operational and internal processes, and to help us to develop wider internal training to allow our employees to identify and report modern slavery and human trafficking.

 We review our employee Code of Business Conduct training every two years to evolve it and ensure it is fit for purpose.
-The Code was last updated in 2017, and our intention is that it will next be reviewed in 2019 with roll-out planned for 2020.
+The Code was last reviewed in 2019 with roll-out planned for 2020.

 Molson Coors commits to raising awareness of modern slavery, human trafficking and human rights within our global organisation over its next financial year.
 We see this not only as a moral imperative, but as an opportunity to make a real difference in all the communities we serve.

 This statement covers 1st